Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Go back to Index

-The waiting time before a customer connects to an agent is usually unavoidable, but this must be kept to a minimum.
-Try to utilise the waiting time by providing the customer with useful information.
+Although waiting time before a customer connects to an agent is usually unavoidable, it must be kept to a minimum.
+Try to use the waiting time by providing the customer with useful information.

 Whistl CC Guide - on-hold messages.JPG